priyankamadhwal/MoneySway/README.md

 (Priority: high to low)

 - [x] Sign up (with OTP verification) and Sign in with phone number + password
-- [x] Tracking income and expenses
+- [x] Tracking incomes and expenses
 - [ ] Planning budgets :construction:
 - [ ] Managing dues :construction:
 - [ ] Managing goals